 It’s summer road trip season!
 With school out, we’re itching to get outdoors to explore beyond NYC’s limits.
-Lucky you, our Mommy Poppins reviewers know all the best spots in the tristate area, from beaches and water parks to cool nature spots and pick your own fruit farms.
+Lucky for you, our Mommy Poppins reviewers know all the best spots in the tristate area, from beaches and water parks to cool nature spots and pick-your-own fruit farms.

 Find more ideas in our full Day Trips and Getaways Guide, or try checking off something from our 100 Things to Do with Kids in New York State list.

 1. Hike, swim, or see the animals at Bear Mountain State Park.

 2. Dive into a freshwater lake with one of these nearby swimming holes.

 3. Float down the lazy river at SplashDown, a popular water park right in the Hudson Valley.

 Enjoy the palm trees at Point Pleasant, New Jersey.
 Photo courtesy the boardwalk

 4. Hit the beach and the boardwalk amusements at Jenkinson’s Boardwalk in Point Pleasant, New Jersey.
 It’s one of the closest shore towns to the city where you can get the full, family-friendly Jersey Shore experience.

 5. Spread out your blanket at Long Beach, Long Island, one of the easiest NYC-area beaches to get to via public transportation (just hop on the LIRR from Penn Station or Flatbush Terminal), that feels like a real beach and is often less crowded than, say, Rockaway.
 It’s a quick walk to the sand from the train.

 6. Climb a lighthouse: Long Island’s East End and North Fork offer some stunning options, but the closest is probably the Sandy Hook Lighthouse, which gives you an excuse to visit the beach and national recreation area.